tsouray/Myzk2Sample/README.md

 5. Compile : (Before compile, turn on Docker).
    %yarn hardhat compile
    >>
-   5-1:
+   5-1: After compile and with no error.
    Replace frontend\src\abi.json from ./artifacts/contracts/Myzk2SGreeter.sol/Myzk2SGreeter.json
    You should copy the abi array and paste it into the abi.json
    Ref. :https://v2-docs.zksync.io/dev/guide/hello-world.html#front-end-integration

-6. Deploy : (Copy your 'Wallet Private KEY' to deploy.js, and make sure you have enough ETH.)
+6. Deploy : (Copy your 'Wallet Private KEY' into deploy.js, and make sure you have enough ETH.)
+   const wallet = new Wallet("<Your Rinkeby account private key >");
    %yarn hardhat deploy-zksync
+   Ex:
+   Myzk2Greeter was deployed to 0x3A07a1fB08a22368C511d2A7E1030B693467C242
+   Done in 335.97s.

 7. Copy deployed smart contract address at step (6)